Flyns157/Flyns157/README.md

 > - School projects.
 > - Personal projects to learn and have fun.

+> When your work speaks for itself, don't interrupt. - Henry J. Kaiser

 > [!NOTE]
 > **My horizon of knowledge**